-Career Services offers a wide range of services to all Lawrentians—undergraduates and graduates alike.
-These include individual career counseling to assist in identifying career interests and skills, as well as assistance in developing internships and summer employment.
-Career Services participates in job and internship fairs and on-campus and off-campus recruiting opportunities.
-The department offers workshops and seminars to increase career awareness and to improve job-search skills.
+The Center for Career, Life, and Community Engagement (CLC) offers a wide range of services to all Lawrentians—undergraduates and graduates alike.
+These include individual career counseling to assist in identifying career interests and skills as well as assistance in developing internships and summer employment.
+The CLC participates in job and internship fairs and on-campus and off-campus recruiting opportunities, and it offers workshops and seminars to increase career awareness and to improve job-search skills.
 It also collects and publicizes information on specific job and internship opportunities.
-Students are urged to attend Career Services events as early as the freshman year to begin developing career plans and internship opportunities.
+Students are urged to attend CLC events as early as the first year to begin developing career plans and internship opportunities.

 Students can discuss options for postgraduate study with any faculty member.
-In addition, students interested in graduate and professional schools will find a variety of valuable resources in Career Services.
-Students can research information on specific schools and programs, on graduate and professional school entrance examinations and on financial aid.
+In addition, students interested in graduate and professional schools will find a variety of valuable resources in the Center for Career, Life, and Community Engagement.
+Students can research information on specific schools and programs, on graduate and professional school entrance examinations, and on financial aid.

 Lawrence strongly believes that liberal education—with its emphasis on skills of analysis and communication, on breadth of knowledge, and on the ability to pursue knowledge of one area in depth—affords the best preparation for rigorous professional study.
 Since these attributes of liberal education can be developed and nurtured regardless of a student’s area of concentration, in most cases Lawrence does not prescribe fixed courses of study for students with pre-professional interests.

 At the same time, we recognize that some professional programs and schools require specific preparation at the undergraduate level.
-Students should consult with the Coordinator for Pre-Professional Advising and Major Fellowships, who will arrange for them to meet with a faculty advisor and guide them through the process of preparing for and applying for professional study.
+Students should consult with the coordinator for pre-professional advising in the Center for Career, Life, and Community Engagement, who can arrange for them to meet with a faculty advisor and guide them through the process of preparing for and applying for professional study.

 Advisor: Adam Galambos

-Advisory Committee: David Gerard (chair), Minoo Adenwalla, Andy Guenther-Pal, Jerry Podair
+Advisory Committee: David Gerard (chair), Minoo Adenwalla, Andrea Guenther-Pal, Jerry Podair

-Students who plan to attend medical school may concentrate in the field or fields of their greatest interest.
-Medical schools do, however, require considerable work in the natural sciences, including biology, chemistry and physics, as well as English.
-Members of the Health Careers Advisory Committee are available to help students select courses that will meet the requirements of medical schools and at the same time provide a broad liberal education.
+Students who plan to attend medical school may concentrate in academic areas of their greatest interest.
+Health professional schools do, however, require considerable work in the natural and social sciences, including biology, chemistry and physics, and psychology as well as writing and thinking within the humanities.
+Members of the health careers advisory committee are available to help students select courses that will meet the requirements of medical and other professional schools and at the same time provide a broad liberal education.

 Lawrence offers a number of programs designed to familiarize students with the nature of medical education and practice.
-These programs include workshops, discussions with local physicians and opportunities to observe, under the supervision of local practitioners, various aspects of the medical profession.
-The college also sponsors Mielke and Kasel Summer Internship Grants.
-The former provides opportunities to study medical problems in the Fox Valley, and the latter offers internships in biomedical ethics, health economics and medical humanities.
+These programs include workshops, discussions with local physicians, and opportunities to observe, under the supervision of local practitioners, various aspects of the medical profession.
+The college is able to support healthcare-related experiences and training for students of limited means thanks to the Florence Kasel Testamentary Trust.